geudde/attic-chest/pages/13.reference/01.porden/docs.md

-" The conflict cease!" exclaim'd the king; " the fight
+The conflict cease!exclaim'd the king; the fight

-" Enough has clear'd the fame of Albion's knight;
+Enough has clear'd the fame of Albion's knight;

-" And on yon stain to knighthood's noble name
+And on yon stain to knighthood's noble name

-" Has fix'd the mark of infamy and shame,
+Has fix'd the mark of infamy and shame,

-" Just guerdon of the coward, who in strife 780
+Just guerdon of the coward, who in strife 780

 ** Assails with poison'd arms his foeman's life!"